 A special court in Bangalore sentenced Tamil Nadu chief minister J Jayalalithaa and her three associates , N Sasikalaa, J Elavarasi and V N Sudhakaran to four years imprisonment in the Rs 66.65-crore disproportionate assets case today the 27th of September 2014.
-Immediately JJ complained of having chest pain and was transferred to the hospital.
+Immediately after, JJ complained of having chest pain and was transferred to the hospital.
 She has automatically been disqualified from the post of CM and legislative assembly of Tamilnadu.
 She has been imposed a fine of 100 crore rupees and her confidants along with her have been imposed a fine of 10 crore rupees.

 On 14th June 1996 Subrahmanian Swami, then Janatha Party leader, filed a complaint in court that led to a probe against Jayalalithaa.
-It was alleged that after assuming the Chief Ministership of TN in 1991 the value of her assets increased from a mere 2.1 Crore to 66.65Crores in 1996.
+It was alleged that after assuming the Chief Ministership of TN in 1991, the value of her assets increased from a mere 2.1 Crore to 66.65Crores in 1996.
 Based on the complaint the Court directed an investigation into the matter.
-An FIR was registered in by the Police on 1th September 1996.
+An FIR was registered by the Police on 1th September 1996.

 In 2001 Jayalalitha was returned to power in TN again.
 The case was transferred to Bangalore in 2003 by the Supreme Court on a petition filed by DMK leader Anbahagan alleging that a fair trial is not possible in TN against her, while she is in power.